-When the throttle is wide open, the suction on the carburettor jet is considerable, and the proportion of petrol to air increases as the suction increases, i.e., if the jet size were set to give a correct mixture at low engine speeds, then at high engine speeds the increased amount of air would take more than a similarly increased amount of petrol, and the mixture would be too rich.
+petrol to air increases as the suction increases, i.e., if the jet size were set to give a correct mixture at low engine speeds, then at high engine speeds the increased amount of air would take more than a similarly increased amount of petrol, and the mixture would be too rich.
 This behaviour, which is referred to later (Arts.
 311, 316 and 321), as exhibiting "main jet characteristic," would be unavoidable if the compensating jet did not exist, or if it became accidentally choked.

 27. The increased suction on the carburettor jet at high engine speeds is prevented from taking too much petrol by the provision, in the compensating jet, of an orifice of the right size, which allows air to pass with the petrol to the carburettor jet when the suction is considerable.
-This air enters the float chamber through the mud excluder up the float standard, down round the tubular extension of the slow-running screw, through the compensating jet to the carburettor jet.
+This air enters the float chamber through the mud excluder up the float standard and passes down round the tubular extension of the slow-running tube, through the compensating jet to the carburettor jet.